Crypto Miners Fool Nvidia's Anti-Mining Limiter With $6 HDMI Dummy Plug

 A user from Quasar Zone has proven that the workaround is functional with his four-way GeForce RTX 3060 setup.
 Each graphics card put up a hash rate of around 48 MH/s to contribute to the total average of 192 MH/s.
 It doesn't even require a modern platform to work.
 The user's modest testbed revolved around a dual-core Intel Pentium G3220 processor from the long-gone Haswell days and a Gigabyte G1.Sniper 5 motherboard.
 The user also confirmed that his setup works on the Maximus VI Extreme as well.
 The two motherboards share the same attribute of having four PCIe 3.0 x16 expansion slots, ideal for housing the user's four GeForce RTX 3060 graphics cards.

-Cooling is very important since the graphics cards are so close together, and there is hardly any breathing room.
+Cooling is very important since the graphics cards are stuck so close together, and there is hardly any breathing room.
 However, the solution is simple, as a PCIe 3.0 x16 riser cable would allow you to mount the graphics card on a rack.
-The biggest challenge is finding a motherboard with enough PCIe x16/x8 slots since those mining-oriented motherboards with a ridiculous number of PCIe x1 slots are worthless if you plan to mine with the GeForce RTX 3060.
+The biggest challenge is finding a motherboard with enough PCIe x16/x8 slots since those mining-oriented motherboards with a ridiculous number of PCIe x1 slots are unsuitable if you plan to mine Ethereum with the GeForce RTX 3060.

 Nvidia's hash limiter is but a small rock in cryptocurrency miners' path.
 Since a workaround is plausible, it's just a matter of time before someone perfects it to circumvent the anti-mining mechanism completely.